1wheel/roadtolarissa/source/_posts/2015-01-04-coloring-maps-with-d3.markdown

 Here, there are 70 values and 5 colors so each bucket has 14 values in it.
 The first bucket has 14 lowest values which are colored the lightest shade of purple, the second contains the 15th through 29th lowest values and so one.
 On the scatter plot, the previously horizontal bars are now vertical as the colors of each point is being determined by its rank, not value.

 ####Distorts Distribution
 Because the quantile scale always puts the same number of values into each bucket, every distribution of values will be colored the same way.
-Here there are 5 distinct groups of values and 5 colors, but some values in different groups share a color - potentially an interesting pattern.
+Here there are 5 distinct groups of values and 5 colors, but some values in different groups share a color - potentially obscuring an interesting pattern.

 ####Jenks Natural Breaks
 The Jenks natural breaks algorithm uses dynamic programing to find groupings of value so that the difference of values within a group in minimized.
 The breaks for our population of values are calculated and, after light manipulation, passed to domain of a threshold scale.
 Each break in the domain is matched with a color in the range; values are colored based on the largest break which they are small than.
 Like the quantize scale, the horizontal rectangles show where the breaks occur.

 While much of data visualization is about encoding data with marks and colors, doing good data visualization requires careful thinking about what to obscure and _not_ show.
-All of the above nonlinear scale hide information about values within a scale to
+All of the above nonlinear scale hide information about the distribution of values within a color shade to compensate for our eyes' inability to decode color gradients.
+Grouping values in different ways can also mask or highlight different aspects of the data.
+Since there isn't a perfect method of showing data all of the time,

+####More reading

+Robert Simons 'TALK NAME' and  'OPENVISCONF VID' on using color.

+Georgo ashet has 'choropleth spefic' advice and 'visual demonstration' of the HSL color space

+With a more achemic take, Carlos Sasdfas has a demo showing how some of these map coloring issues fit into his algebraic vis framework.

+Chapter 5, "Marks and Channels", of Tamara Munzner's "Visualization Analysis & Design" introduces the accemic literature on different ways of encoding information and lays the groundwork for thinking carefully about these issues.

+`code for animations on this page on github`

 <div id='container'>
   <div id='overlay'>